Bog body: Notable bog bodies

 Hundreds of bog bodies have been recovered and studied.

 The bodies have been most commonly found in the Northern European countries of Denmark, Germany, the Netherlands, Great Britain, and Ireland.
-In 1965, the German scientist Alfred Dieck catalogued more than 1,850 bog bodies, but later scholarship revealed that much of Dieck's work was erroneous, and an exact number of discovered bodies is unknown.
+In 1965, the German scientist Alfred Dieck catalogued more than 1,850 bog bodies, but later scholarship revealed that much of Dieck's work was erroneous, and the exact number of discovered bodies is unknown.

 Several bog bodies are notable for the high quality of their preservation and the substantial research by archaeologists and forensic scientists.